mavericks065/jekyll-now/_posts/2021-02-21-A-basic-kotlin-script.md

 Just after one of us did it, a junior had a one off task to execute and even wrote his own Kotlin script after reviewing this one.
 So I would say the learning curve for people who already know a little of Kotlin or Java is non-existing.
 It is extremely easy to execute locally or from Rancher and very lightweight.
 Thus, I'd recommend people to give it a try. :)

+Thanks to [Nicolas Pascal](https://www.linkedin.com/in/nicolaspascaldev/) who looked into that first and reviewed this article with [Miranda Lin](https://www.linkedin.com/in/miranda-lin-8399424a/).